ericponce/mqtt_visualizer/README.md

 ## Usage
 First, sepcfiy the configuration for the webapp by editing the JSON presented when pressing the edit button on the bottom right corner.
 Graphs are created using dygraph and allow for zooming by click-dragging across an x- or y-range.
 The view may be restored by double clicking the graph.

+Importantly, this webapp connects to a MQTT broker over a websocket, which requires explicit support by the broker.

 ## MQTT Data Format